 Picture stories and activity scripts help communicate concepts and procedures in clear, familiar, easy to comprehend ways.
 They often detail major steps to an activity or event, demonstrate basic behavioral expectations, and promote a positive mindset about an upcoming activity.
 Using age-appropriate vocabulary, common terminology, a predictable structure, and relevant pictures promote consistency and understanding.
 Reviewing these before, during, and after an activity or event minimizes behavioral or emotional issues that might arise.
-They are universally applicable to all activities, whether online or in-person.
+They are universally applicable to all activities, ages, and settings.